Understanding Capital Gains Tax

 Capital Gains Tax

 A capital gain is the profit you make when you sell an asset for more than you paid for it.
-The law also sometimes taxes you on capital gains you are deemed to have made when you give certain assets away or otherwise dispose of them without selling them.
+The law also sometimes taxes you on capital gains that you are deemed to have made when you give certain assets away or otherwise dispose of them without selling them.

 A charge to CGT usually arises after you sell an asset but can also occur when you: